charlestolley/python-snmp/docs/source/engine.rst

 .. module:: snmp

+.. data:: SNMPv1

+   SNMP version 1.

+.. data:: SNMPv2c

+   SNMP version 2 with community-based authentication.

+.. data:: SNMPv3

+   SNMP version 3.

+.. data:: UDP_IPv4

+   Messages in this transport domain are sent as UDP datagrams over an IPv4 network.

+.. data:: UDP_IPv6

+   Messages in this transport domain are sent as UDP datagrams over an IPv6 network.

+.. data:: noAuthNoPriv

+   Messages at this security level are neither encrypted nor signed.

+.. data:: authNoPriv

+   Messages at this security level are signed but not encrypted.

+.. data:: authPriv

+   Messages at this security level are signed and their payloads are encrypted.

 .. class:: Engine( \
-      defaultVersion = SNMPv3, \
+      defaultVersion: SNMPv1 | SNMPv2c | SNMPv3 = SNMPv3, \
-      defaultDomain = UDP_IPv4, \
+      defaultDomain: UDP_IPv4 | UDP_IPv6 = UDP_IPv4, \
-      defaultCommunity = b"public", \
+      defaultCommunity: bytes = b"public", \
-      autowait = True, \
+      autowait: bool = True, \
-      verboseLogging = False, \
+      verboseLogging: bool = False, \
    )

    .. warning::

       This constructor does not allow positional arguments except for the `defaultVersion` parameter; all other arguments must be passed by keyword.
 Any future changes to the ordering of these keyword-only parameters will be considered non-breaking.

-   The defaultVersion, defaultDomain, defaultCommunity, and autowait parameters assign the default arguments for the Manager factory method.
-The corresponding parameters for that method are called version, domain, community, and autowait, respectively.
+   The `defaultVersion`, `defaultDomain`, `defaultCommunity`, and `autowait` parameters set the default `version`, `domain`, `community`, and `autowait` arguments (respectively) for the :meth:`Manager` method.

-   The verboseLogging parameter causes the Engine to generate a detailed log message for each incoming packet that it discards.
-This message contains a representation of the packet, as well as the reason for discarding it.
-This feature is implemented using the logging module; more specifically, the messages are effectively logged with logging.getLogger("snmp").debug().
-The caller will likely have to configure the logging module to enable DEBUG messages.
-In the simplest case, this can be accomplished with logging.basicConfig():
+   The `verboseLogging` parameter causes the ``Engine`` to generate a detailed log message for each incoming packet that it discards.
+Each log message contains a representation of the packet, as well as an explanation of why it was discarded.
+These messages are then logged using ``logging.getLogger("snmp").debug()``.
+You, the caller are responsible for configuring the ``logging`` module to output these messages to the location, and in the format, of your choosing.
+This must be done prior to creating the ``Engine``.
+In the simplest case, you can simply call ``logging.basicConfig()``:

    .. code-block:: python

       import logging
+      import snmp

       logging.basicConfig(level=logging.DEBUG)
-      engine = Engine(verboseLogging=True)
+      engine = snmp.Engine(verboseLogging=True)

    .. py:method:: addUser( \
          user, \